ivadomed/model_seg_sci/baselines/README.md

 ## Data structure

-Subjects from both datasets have to be located in the same BIDS-like folder, example:
+Subjects from both datasets have to be located in the same BIDS-like folder, for example:

 ```
 ├── derivatives